tomwhartung/jmws_accoutrements/doc/wordpress/upgrading/upgrading-4_6-to-4_6_1.md

 To enable using the back end to update the code rather than downloading it, follow these steps.

-We need to do this for at least one host:
+We need to do this for **only one host:**

 * jane on 2016-11-01

-### 2.1.
+### 1.1.
 Ensure the following line has been added to wp-config.php :

 ```
-define('FS_METHOD','direct');     # This is one key
+define('FS_METHOD','direct');
 ```

+This is one key.

-### 2.2.
+### 1.2.
 Ensure the web server can write the files by making the following changes:

    Change ownership of all files to www-data, create directory wp-content/upgrade